C0MPL3Xscs/Automatic-Text-Editor-for-Photoshop-Templates/README.md

 **What is this for?**<br><br>
 This is a basic python script for photoshop templates sellers/users.
 It works with any photoshop project and can be easly modified for your needs.
-In short with one click it opens, modifies and save as png any photoshop project.
+In short, with one click you can open, modify and save as png any photoshop project.
 Basicly what you would have to do in some minutes can be done in less then 5 seconds.

 **How it works:**